13 de fev. de 2014

 Today Mr and Mrs Malcolm’s lawyer Mark Gibson, a product liability law specialist based at Digby Brown solicitors, pointed out some other countries have put in place compulsory hygiene warnings and safety instructions to alert users to the Legionella threat posed by compost.

-mundane, everyday packaged product and users, quite rightly, do not expect to be exposed to potentially fatal strains of bacteria,” he added.
+“The shocking part of this is that it involves such a mundane, everyday packaged product and users, quite rightly, do not expect to be exposed to potentially fatal strains of bacteria,” he added.

 “The demographic of compost users includes many older people with underlying health issues which make them vulnerable.
 The dangers associated with the use of compost have been known to trade associations for some time and British standards ought to have been developed and followed.
 There were simple and cost-effective measures which could have prevented these very serious infections such as heat treatment of the product and the use of face masks.”